-- 4.2.5.
-Service Disruption Information - 4.2.5.1.
+4.2.6.
+Service Disruption Information

+4.2.6.1.
 General Remarks

-This basic parameter lays down how service disruption information is handled between the railway undertaking and the infrastructure manager.
+This basic parameter lays down how service disruption information is handled between the RU and the IM.

-When the RU learns about a service disruption during the train running operation for which it is responsible, it must immediately inform the IM concerned (this may be done orally by the RU).
-If train running is interrupted, the infrastructure manager shall send a 'a 'Train Running interruption'' message to the contracted RU and the next neighbouring IM involved in the train run.
+When the ResponsibleRU learns about a service disruption during the train running operation, it must immediately inform the IM concerned (this may be done orally by the ResponsibleRU).
+If train running is interrupted, the infrastructure manager shall send 'a 'Train Running interruption' message to the contracted RU and the next neighbouring IM involved in the train run.

-If the length of the delay is known, the infrastructure manager must send a train running forecast message instead
+If the length of the delay is known, the IM shall send a train running forecast message instead

-4.2.5.2.
+4.2.6.2.
 Train Running Interruption message

-If the train is interrupted the IM issues this message to the next neighbouring IM involved in the train run and to the ResponsibleRU.
+If the train is interrupted, the IM issues this message to the next neighbouring IM involved in the train run and to the Responsible RU.

-In the case of combined transport under contractual agreement the LRU/RU shall ensure the 'Train Running Interruption' message is provided to the Terminal Operator.
+In the case of combined transport under contractual agreement, the LRU/RU shall ensure the 'Train Running Interruption' message is provided to the Terminal Operator.